-Information on the availability of centre based and remote session exams for upcoming exam sessions can be found on our Exam Method page
+Information on the availability of centre based and remote session exams for upcoming exam sessions can be found on our Exam availability and booking page

 Students must also ensure they have the necessary equipment, internet connectivity and exam environment to successfully run the exam.
 If you are a student in mainland China you must be 18 years or over to take a remote session CBE.

 Remote session exams are charged at the same standard rate as our centre based exams.
 Visit our How to Book page for full information on the exam booking regulations.

 Yes.
 You will be able to select a preferred start time within a timeslot window based on your location (subject to availability).
 During the booking process, the timeslot window will appear as TIME1, TIME2, TIME3 etc. after the exam name.
 For example: